Background

 Dataset

 The dataset used to create this tool and its accompanying paper includes geographical, demographic, climate, and socio-economic information for 2,163 SA2 boundaries in 2022, as defined by Statistics NZ.
 This list excludes SA2s with null geometries or those with zero land area.
-In addition to climate and socio-economic indicators, our tool incorporates data on marae, whenua (Māori freehold land), and Māori businesses (a Māori business is defined as a business with at least one working proprietor who is of Māori ethnicity or descent).
+In addition to climate and socio-economic indicators, our tool incorporates data on marae, whenua (Māori freehold land), Māori businesses, and key infrastructure.
 These are visualised through layers on the maps or aggregated information in the pivot table, offering insights into the characteristics and locations of these entities.

 The complete dataset can be downloaded from here.